vijayvulava/geochem/_sources/21Energy.md

 A system is any portion of the universe that can be isolated from the rest of the universe for the purpose of observing and measuring changes.
 By saying that a system is any portion of the universe, we mean that the system can be whatever the observer defines it to be.
 In {numref}`earth-systems`, we can see different parts of Earth can be subdivided into subsystems and studied separately for convenience.
 A system is conceptual in design and needs to be defined more clearly by the observer.
 It can be large or small, simple or complex.
 It can be a laboratory experiment in a beaker or a lake, a small sample of rock, an ocean, a volcano, a mountain range, a continent, or an entire planet.
 A leaf is a system; it is part of a larger system (a tree), part of an even larger system (a forest), and so on.

-A system being isolated from the rest of the universe means that it must have a boundary that sets it apart from its surroundings.
+An isolated system from the rest of the universe means it must have a boundary that sets it apart from its surroundings.
 The nature of the boundary is one of the most important defining features of a system, allowing us to establish three basic kinds of systems—open, closed, and isolated—with different types of boundaries.

 ```{admonition} Types of systems